scaffold-eth/scaffold-eth/README.md

 - 🐦 Keenan and Patrick at Chainlink for amazing advice and support.
 - Javier for hosting a Chainlink node on Rinkeby.
 - Mehran at UNICEF for sharing the orgniazations inspiring vision for blockchain tech.
-- The Graph for making block-chain querying an absolute pleasure.
+- The Graph for making block-chain querying, IPFS integration, and frontent development an absolute pleasure.
 - Austin Griffith for incredible scaffold code-base to get started with.